nelsonfigueroa/nelson.cloud/content/posts/2023-05-21-automatically-delete-development-logs-in-ruby-on-rails.md

-title = "Automatically Delete Development Logs in Ruby on Rails" summary = "How to automatically delete development logs in Ruby on Rails." date = "2023-05-21" lastmod = "2023-05-21" categories = ["Ruby on Rails"] toc = false
+title = "Automatically Delete Development Logs in Ruby on Rails" summary = "How to automatically delete development logs in Ruby on Rails." date = "2023-05-21" lastmod = "2024-02-20" categories = ["Ruby on Rails"] toc = false
 +++

-I usually don't need development logs persisted after I'm done developing a Rails app.
+I usually don't need development logs persisted after I'm done with a development session of a Rails app.
 Sometimes the `development.log` file can balloon up to gigabytes if I forget to delete it.
 I found a way to delete this file after a Ruby on Rails application exits in development mode.

+## Deleting development.log on Every Exit

 In `config/environments/development.rb`, add the following: